Jean is a student of Psychology and Humanities, and uses this to explore personalities, archetypes, and symbolisms.

 The Wisdom of Metis

 A reader can find many fascinating books about something called the women’s spirituality movement.
-This reader discovered this while beginning the study of a tarot deck called Motherpeace, based on ancient matriarchal cultures, whose purpose was to live a life based on peace, love, family, and nature.
+This reader discovered this movement while beginning the study of a tarot deck called Motherpeace based on ancient matriarchal cultures, whose purpose was to live a life based on peace, love, family, and nature.

-After that almost every book I picked up was a study of women’s issues of some kind.
-I loved reading The Mists of Avalon, a story about the priestesses who worshiped the goddess and nature at the time when Christianity was just beginning to be practiced in Britain.
-I read by Clarissa Pinkola Estes once a year, to keep inspired and strong.
-Women Who Run With The Wolves
+After that, almost every book I picked up was a study of women’s issues of some kind.
+I loved reading The Mists of Avalon, a story about the priestesses who worshiped goddesses and nature at the time when Christianity was just beginning to be practiced in Britain.
+I read Women Who Run With The Wolves by Clarissa Pinkola Estes once a year, to keep inspired and strong.

 Many women were actually burned alive for not giving up their Pagan ways, and called witches because they knew how to use healing herbs and to aid as midwives to women during childbirth.
 Remember, God’s punishment for Eve’s perceived “sin” was to be sure women suffered while delivering their children.